gaspardani87/gaspardani87/README.md

 - 👋 Hi, I’m @MexicanBoiii420
-- 👀 I’m interested in ...      your mom
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning ...      your mom
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ... fucking your mom
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...          through your mom
+- 📫 How to reach me

 <!---
 MexicanBoiii420/MexicanBoiii420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.